 Associate Professor (Finance); Director, Financial Services Research Centre

 Contact InformationEmail: firstname.lastname@example.org

 Andriy Shkilko's research focuses on securities trading and financial markets.
 He studies competition among equity and options exchanges, information dissemination, price pressures, institutional trading, insider trading, short selling, and trade classification.
 In the area of corporate finance, Andriy has worked on issues of signalling and catering.

-His research has received awards from the Toronto CFA Society and Hillsdale Investment Management, the RS-DeGroote Conference on Market Structure and Market Integrity, from the Mid-Atlantic Research Conference in Finance, and two best paper awards from the Eastern Finance Association.
+His research has received awards from the American Association of Individual Investors, Toronto CFA Society and Hillsdale Investment Management, the RS-DeGroote Conference on Market Structure and Market Integrity, from the Mid-Atlantic Research Conference in Finance, and two best paper awards from the Eastern Finance Association.
 Andriy has held two research grants from the Social Sciences and Humanities Research Council of Canada (SSHRC) and a grant from the NASDAQ Educational Foundation.